rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 -------------------

 Rather than just having one operator for an `Observable`, we can chain operators into long sequences.
-The example below shows an `Observable[String]` where some elements are integer and other elements are not.
+The example below shows an `Observable[String]` where some elements are integers and other elements are not.
 Using the `filter` operator we only keep those `String`s for which *all* characters are digits.
 After that we can safely `map` those to integers.

 We can do this operator chaining with all operators defined on `Observable` and thereby define the complex behavior that